iotaledger/stronghold.rs/p2p/README.md

 ## Firewall

 Stronghold-p2p's network protocol implements a low-level firewall.
-The firewall approves or rejects each inbound and outbound request based on default and peer-specific rules.
+The firewall approves or rejects each inbound request based on default and peer-specific rules.
 In addition to fixed rules, requests may also be approved or rejected individually in an asynchronous manner.